UX Design UX Research

 Users could see how much water they were using, but had no way to define how much they wanted to use.
 Without a target to measure against, the data was informative but not actionable.
 For utilities facing periods of mandated conservation, this gap was especially pronounced as there was no mechanism in the product to support or encourage water conservation at the user level.

 • User needHomeowners who cared about conservation had no way to set a personal goal within the app.
 They could monitor their usage, but couldn't establish a target to work toward, track their progress, or feel a sense of ownership over their efforts.
-The experience was observational, not participatory.

 Defining success